mapuya19/rent-splitter/src/__tests__/README.md

 ## Notes

-- The application does not use API endpoints for sharing - all sharing is URL-based
+- **URL-based sharing**: The application does not use API endpoints for sharing - all sharing is URL-based
-- No database is required - all data is stored in URL parameters
+- **No database**: No database is required for sharing - all data is stored in URL parameters
+- **Chatbot API**: The chatbot feature uses the `/api/chat` endpoint which communicates with OpenRouter API
-- Tests focus on client-side logic and URL-based sharing workflows
+- **Client-side logic**: Tests focus on client-side logic, URL-based sharing workflows, and chatbot functionality
-- Component tests verify UI functionality without requiring full rendering (where possible)
+- **Component tests**: Component tests verify UI functionality without requiring full rendering (where possible)
+- **API mocking**: All external API calls (OpenRouter) are mocked in tests for reliability and speed